eames1127/eames1127/README.md

 - ⚡ Fun fact: ...
 -->

 I am a Software Engineer based on the Nottinghamshire/Derbyshire border and have worked within the industry since 2012.
-I am currently employed by a large organisation working as senior member within a team responsible for developing exceedingly large scale software solutions.
+I am currently employed by a large organisation working as Team leader responsible for developing large scale software solutions.

-- 🔭 I’m currently working on a "Todo" application.
+- 🔭 I’m currently working on a Finance application.
 (Private Repo)
 - 🌱 I’m currently learning
   * PowerShell and automation to increase productivity.
-  * EJS
+  * Vue
 - ⚡ My personal website can be found [here.](https://daeames.com)

 ![Most used Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=eames1127&theme=merko)